 Peter W. Tait

-Peter Tait has been a General Practitioner for 35 years, 30 in Aboriginal health in Central Australia.
-He was the 2007 RACGP GP of the Year.
+(Convener) Peter Tait has been a General Practitioner for 39 years, 30 in Aboriginal health in Central Australia.
+He was the 2007 RACGP GP of the Year and Public Health Association Australian Sidney Sax Medalist in 2017.
 He achieved a Masters of Climate Change at ANU in 2010.
-He is an Adjunct Senior Lecturer at ANU Medical School.
+He is a Clinical Senior Lecturer at the ANU Medical School, teaching into the Population Health stream.

 Peter believes a person’s health is grounded in a healthy society, and a healthy society on a healthy ecosystem.
-He is on the Board of the Public Health Association Australia and active as convener of the PHAA Ecology and Environment Special Interest Group, and in the Climate and Health Alliance, Frank Fenner Foundation, the Canberra Alliance for Participatory Democracy, and other environment and peace groups.
+He is active in the Public Health Association Australia PHAA Political Economy of Health Special Interest Group, in the Climate and Health Alliance and other environment and peace groups.